 The work programmes continue to expand into key areas of personalised health care as well as more urgent areas of work in the current fight against viral pathogens such at Covid-19.

-The University of Texas at Austin is the oldest university in the UT system with a total endowment of $31 Billion (second only to Harvard).
-It is ranked #11 in The World's Most Innovative Universities list (Reuters 2019) and has produced eight Nobel Prize winning scientists.
+The University of Texas at Austin is the oldest university in the UT System, which has a total endowment of $31 Billion (second only to Harvard).
+The UT System is ranked #11 in The World's Most Innovative Universities list (Reuters 2019) and has produced eight Nobel Prize winning scientists.